abhinav2369/Tic-Tac-Toe-Web-Electron-Js/README.md

     ```bash
     npm start
     ```

    - For Web Preview Open the `index.html` file with the Live Server.

 ## Credit 👍
 Images used in project belong to the Websites --->
 - SVG Repo <a href="https://www.svgrepo.com/"> Website </a>
 - UnDraw <a href="https://undraw.co/"> Website </a>

+## Contributions 🧑‍💻
+Contributions are welcome!
+Please feel free to submit issues and pull requests.

+## License 🪪
+This project is licensed under the [MIT License](LICENSE).

 ## 🖼️ Screenshots